-ProgrammeCode:02 M. Sc Mathematics Course Code: 21PMA412 Core Paper 12 MATHEMATICAL L METHODS Batch Semester Hours / Week Total Hours Credits 2021-2023 IV 8 120 5
+Programme eCode :02 M. Sc Mathematics

+Title of the Paper Core Paper 12 MATHEMATICAL METHODS

+Batch Hours / Total Hours Credits Skill

+2024-2026 Week 120 6 Development

+8

 - 1. To study the concept of Fourier transforms. - 2.
 To impart analytical ability in solving variational problems and integral equations. - 3.
-Touse calculus of variation to find the extremum of a functional.
+To use calculus of variation to find the extremum of a functional.

 CO1 Finding the solution of Fredholm and Volterra Integral equations.
-CO2 Explaining the method to reduce the differential equations to Integral K 4 equations. to K CO3 Solving Maximum or minimum of a functional using Calculus of Variation Techniques. Ξ CO4 Analyzing the Euler's finite difference method, the Ritz method and Kantorovich's method.
+CO2 Explaining the method to reduce the differential equations to Integral equations. to K5 CO3 Solving Maximum or minimum of a functional using Calculus of [2 Variation Techniques.
+X CO4 Analyzing the Euler's finite difference method, the Ritz method and Kantorovich's method.
+CO5 Evaluating Fourier sine and cosine transforms of given function and to solve PDE's by means of Fourier transforms.